-This policy, therefore sets out how I will process any personal data I collect from you, or that you provide to me.
+This policy sets out how I will process any personal data I collect from you, or that you provide to me.
 Please read the following carefully to understand how I will treat your personal data.

-By visiting http://www.emmaross.org, http://www.triskeliontherapy.co.uk and https://triskeliontherapy.blogspot.com, you are accepting and consenting to the practices described in this policy.
+By visiting the domains linked to this site you are accepting and consenting to the practices described in this policy:

 Your details will be stored and kept securely and confidentially in a safe filing system (in locked filing cabinets, one for personal records, one for session notes as appropriate).

-Anonymised session hours, dates and brief case notes are used for use as evidence of practice and for basing practice statement on in my working towards 'gold standard' British Association of Counsellors and Psychotherapists (BACP) Accreditation for counselling.
+Anonymised session hours, dates and brief case notes are used for use as evidence of practice and for basing practice.
 These are held securely on a password protected USB flash-drive that provides data security with Federal Information Processing Standards' FIPS 197 certified AES 256-bit hardware encryption.

-You may provide information about yourself by corresponding with me by phone or email, and other.
+You may provide information about yourself by corresponding with me by phone or email, or other means.
 This includes information you provide when you subscribe to my blog, comment on a blog post or send a message through my contact form, and when you report a problem with my site.
 The information you provide may include your name, address, e-mail address and phone number and any other information you volunteer.

 I will use Google Analytics to capture the time of day users visit, where from in the world, the device they used to visit and the pages visited.